Shalakho: Performance

 In a broadly spread version, two men dance in order to win the favour of a woman.
 The dance can be performed by one or more dancers, men or women, in a free, Caucasian style of performance.
 Motions of women can be slow and lyrical.
 Music of the dance is rapid, which is reflected in the expansive and energetic motions of men.

-In Theater and Records

-The dance melody was first recorded and arranged for piano by the Armenian composer Nikoghayos Tigranyan in 1895.